 Although we have no proof that life has ever existed anywhere other than Earth, biologists speculate that extraterrestrial life, if it exists, could be recognized by the same properties listed in Figure 1.4.
 The Mars rover Curiosity (Figure 1.5), which has been exploring the surface of the red planet since 2012, contains several instruments designed to identify biosignatures, substances that provide evidence of past or present life.
-For example, Curios-One of the primary ity is using a suite of onboard instruments missions of the Mars to detect chemicals that could provide evirover is to search for dence of energy processing by microscopic organisms.
+For example, Curiosity is using a suite of onboard instruments to detect chemicals that could provide evidence of energy processing by microscopic organisms.
 As of yet, no definitive signs of the properties of life have been detected, and the search continues.